Dog Bite & Animal Attack Claims in Michigan

 Contact JKH Law, PLC For Legal Advice

-If you or someone you care about has suffered a dog-bite or animal attack in West Michigan, don’t wait.
-Call us at (616) 226-3762 or fill out our online contact form.
-At JKH Law you’ll work directly with the attorney — not a big firm intake desk.
+If you or someone you care about has suffered a dog-bite or animal attack in West Michigan, call attorney Jonathon Homa at (616) 226-3762 or fill out an online contact form.